Custom Brand Identity Design

 2. Have you updated your brand strategy?

-Did your logo work really well for a time period communicating with audiences, only then to age and not communicate as well to your brand’s audiences?
+Did your logo work well for a period communicating with audiences, only then to age and not communicate as well to your brand’s audiences?
 Don’t worry this happens all the time.
 We worked with brands that have undergone re-positioning to attract younger audiences or new audiences altogether.
 What once worked yesterday, will eventually have diminishing returns tomorrow.
-When this happens its best to compare what is happening to your brand, and others like it within your brand’s industry/marketplace.
-We offer branding audits prior to designing a unique logo design in these cases.
-If you have more concerns read our brand strategy article.
+If your brand is facing a challenge, we offer branding audits before designing a unique logo.
+If you have more questions on this topic, don’t hesitate to contact us and ask or read our brand strategy article.

 3. Is your brand identity design expandable, have brand elements, and flexible enough to be placed in many different formats or requirements?

-Many logo designs have limitations based upon use of color, gradients, shapes, or orientation.
+Many logo designs have limitations based on the use of color, gradients, shapes, or orientation.
 As a rule of thumb, we believe in building branding systems and custom logo design applications that can be used in all media, horizontally, as a square, in black and white and in 1 or 2 colors.
-It is important so that you can have lock-ups that can be used with Pantone inks, CMYK colors, and work well in black and white for newsprint and on the web in RGB.
-We provide all of these solutions and more in a finished brand manual for our identity works.
+It is essential so that you can have lock-ups that can be used with Pantone inks, CMYK colors, and work well in black and white for newsprint and on the web in RGB.
+We provide all of these solutions and more in a brand manual.